 Once cooked, blend the cauliflower mixture with the seasonings, until smooth and creamy!
 That’s it.
 Done.
 Finito.

-- Add the cauliflower, garlic, vegetable broth, and non-dairy milk to a big pot, and bring to a simmer.
+Add the cauliflower, vegetable broth, non-dairy milk, and garlic to a big pot, and bring to a simmer.
 Cook for about 10 minutes, until the cauliflower is very soft and falls apart when pierced with a fork.

 - Now blend up the cauliflower mixture.
 You can use an emersion blender and blend everything together directly in the pot, or you can use a standing blender and blend the cauliflower and cooking liquid in batches, being careful not to fill the blender too high so the hot liquid doesn't explode out the top.
 Add the nutritional yeast, white miso paste, and salt and blend to combine.